Closed December 2015. Bought privately 2016.

 Lancashire County Council bought it and used it for residential counrse from 1974 until recently.
 A day course there was a very pleasant experience especially if the weather is kind and you could wander round the gardens and enjoy the lush view across the Ribble Valley.
 There were always a lot of good cakes and biscuits freely available at breaks.

-The meals which were very good.
+The meals were very good.
 There was also a bar, and bedrooms for residential courses or to stay for a break.

 We went on an astronomy course several years ago that was very interesting as there are large telescopes and a planetarium and it's very dark round there.
 We went on many courses there and my wife stayed at residential courses.

 A group called the Friends of Alston Hall put out a newsletter and had events, talks and working parties.